 Should the verification index not fit, it must be sectioned and reassembled intraorally.
 An index model is then fabricated by connecting analogs to the Temporary Cylinders and seating the index into a patty of low-expansion mounting stone.
 The original implant cast should then be corrected by removing and replacing analogs according to the index.
 The corrected cast must again be verified using the index.

 A jaw relationship record is taken at the same appointment as the model verification.
 After mounting, a set-up is made and tried in the patient.
 For hybrid cases, the length of distal cantilevers should be considered based on the A/P spread.
 When the set-up is acceptable, the soft-tissue cast, set-up and verification index are sent to BIOMET 3i along with the completed and signed BIOMET 3i CAM StructSURE Work Order Form.

 The CAM StructSURE Precision Milled Bar will be returned within a few days-fitting the master cast and the patient perfectly.

 Mr. Peterson became a Master of Dental Technology in 1995.
 He has lectured extensively on ceramics and abutments, overdenture applications, methods of refining screw-seats and laboratory communication.
-He currently holds a position on the Editorial Review Board for Quintessence of Dental Technology and is president of NORTHSHORE DENTAL LABORATORIES, INC. in Lynn, MA.
+He is president of NORTHSHORE Dental Laboratories, Inc. in Lynn, MA.

 Thomas S. Peterson, MDT, CDT